nickthetj/Cheap-Thrills-Good-Money/README.md

 ## Business Understanding

 Our team has decided on three budget tiers and will make our recommendations around them.
-We have identified the top performing movie genres and top directors our company should hire to make the movie with the highest possible return for each budget tier.
+We have identified the top performing movie genres and top directors to make the movie with the highest possible return for each budget tier.

 ## The Data